Spacial/csstuff/README.md

 * [Complex polynomial toy](https://math.berkeley.edu/~kmill/toys/roots/roots.html): an interactive program for domain coloring of polynomials and for experimenting with the idea behind a proof that every non-constant polynomial has at least one complex root.
 * [3blue1brown](https://github.com/3b1b/manim): Animation engine for explanatory math videos
 * [Project Euler](https://projecteuler.net/) is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve. (dica da [pgrangeiro](https://github.com/pgrangeiro))
+* [fxsolver](https://www.fxsolver.com): a free algebraic equation solver coupled to a large formula database, based on the need to quickly solve mathematical formulas without messing around with programming languages or spreadsheet software.

 ## Theorems